State / Territory Benefits - Delaware

 - Level of Care:

-- Must meet state requirement for having a nursing home level of care.
+- Must meet federal and state requirement for having a skilled nursing home level of care.

 The Delaware Veterans Home is located at: